Who Dares Challenge Cooper’s Safety Rules?

 In combatives, no one has the right to "shoot and hope for the best".
 We don't get to protect ourselves at the expense of the safety of innocent bystanders.
 That's the deal you make when you decide to strap on a gun and go out into the world.

-Our Rule #4 - Be aware of what's at ,around, beyond and between you and your target.
+Our Rule #4 - Be aware of what's at, around, beyond and between you and your target.
+Know your capabilities, and adapt as needed.

 Safety rules shouldn't be thought of as something we only use when we're training.
 They're not just safety rules.
 They're shooting rules.